jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/notes.md

 ```

 If everything works correctly, the dag should appear in the airflow webserver.
 Click on the dag and run the "trigger dag" option.
 Green squares with the status "success" should appear.

+## Ingesting data to local Postgres with Airflow

+We want to run our Postgres setup from last section locally as well as Airflow, and we will use the ingest_data.py script from a DAG to ingest the NYC taxi trip data to our local Postgres.

+1. Prepare an ingest_script.py
+2. Prepare a DAG: data_ingestion_local.py.
+The DAG will have the following tasks:
+A download PythonOperator task that will download the NYC taxi data.
+A PythonOperator task that will call our ingest script in order to fill our database
+3. Modify the custom Airflow Dockerfile so that we can run our script (this is only for the purposes of this exercise) by installing the additional Python libraries that the ingest_script.py file needs.
+We will use this Dockerfile.
+Add this right after installing the requirements.txt file: RUN pip install --no-cache-dir pandas sqlalchemy psycopg2-binary requests
+4. Rebuild the Airflow image with docker-compose build
+5. Start Airflow by using docker-compose up and on a separate terminal, find out which virtual network it's running on with docker network ls
+6. Modify the docker-compose.yaml file from lesson 1 by adding the network info and removing away the pgAdmin service in order to reduce the amount of resources we will consume (we can use pgcli to check the database).
+We will use this docker-compose-lesson1.yaml file.
+7. Run docker-compose -f docker-compose-lesson2.yaml up
+8. Open the Airflow dashboard and trigger the LocalIngestionDag DAG by clicking on the Play icon.
+Inside the detailed DAG view you will find the status of the tasks as they download the files and ingest them to the database